Roman civil war of 432

 The Roman Civil War (432) was a military conflict between the Roman generals Aetius and Bonifatius during the reign of Emperor Valentinian III.
-This war took place on Italian soil and was decided in the Battle of Rimini.
-Despite Aetius losing the battle, the civil war ended in his favor, because Bonifatius was wounded in battle and eventually died of his injuries.
+The war was fought on Italian soil and was decided in the Battle of Rimini.
+Although Aetius lost the battle, the war ended in his favor, as Bonifatius was wounded in the battle and later died of his injuries.

-Besides the two generals, Galla Placidia was an important player as regentes.
-She made a not insignificant contribution to this conflict during her regency in the years 429 to 432.
-She was unable to prevent her two main generals from fighting each other instead of fighting the Vandals in present-day North-Africa and the Huns in Pannonia.
-With her decision in 432 to deprive Aetius of his command of the Roman army in favor of Boniface, she effectively created the basis for the arise of this conflict.
+Alongside the two generals, Galla Placidia, regent during the years 429 to 432, was an important figure in the conflict.
+She was unable to prevent her two leading generals from fighting each other rather than the Vandals in present-day North Africa and the Huns in Pannonia.
+Her decision in 432 to strip Aetius of his command of the Roman army and transfer it to Bonifatius effectively laid the groundwork for the conflict.

 Background

-The usurpation of John
+Usurpation of Joannes

-Boniface and Aetius were both ambitious generals who emerged in the turbulent period after the death of Emperor Honorius in 423.
-They became involved in a series of political and military confrontations, including Joannes (423-425) who was proclaimed emperor by the Senate against the heirs of Honorius: his wife Galla Placida with her minor son Valentinian and his cousin Theodosius II, emperor of the East Roman Empire.
+Aetius and Bonifatius were both ambitious generals who emerged in the turbulent period following the death of Emperor Honorius in 423.
+They became involved in a series of political and military confrontations, including the usurpation of Joannes (423–425), who was proclaimed emperor by the Roman Senate in opposition to the heirs of Honorius: his sister Galla Placidia, her young son Valentinian, and Valentinian's cousin Theodosius II, emperor of the East Roman Empire.

 In 425, a civil war broke out that was won by the heirs of Honorius.
-After this, Aetius, who supported John, was promoted away to the province Gallia and Boniface, a follower of Galla Placidia, ended up on a sideline.
+After the war, Aetius, who had supported Joannes, was promoted to a command in the province of Gallia, while Bonifatius, a supporter of Galla Placidia, was sidelined.

-The civil war between Boniface and Felix
+Civil war between Bonifatius and Felix

-Bonifatius disagreed the course of events as it went after the fall of John.
-Therefore he refused to leave his post in North Africa.
-Through his marriage to the Gothic Princess Pelagia, he had a private army of mainly Gothic Bucellari and the regular army in Africa, the Comitatenses, had remained loyal to him.
-This allowed him to be independent and to take his own course.
+Bonifatius disagreed with the course of events that followed the fall of Joannes, and therefore refused to leave his post in North Africa.
+Through his marriage to the Gothic princess Pelagia, he had a private army consisting mainly of Gothic bucellarii, and the regular army in Africa, the comitatenses, had remained loyal to him.
+This enabled him to act independently and pursue his own course.

-A new confrontation arose when a plot against Boniface was forged in 427.
-Bonifatius separated North-Africa from the empire.
-That period is known as the Civil war of 427-429.
-In this conflict, Boniface and the commander-in-chief of the Roman army Felix were each other's opponents.
-This conflict ended when Galla Placidia reconciled with Boniface.
-Aetius kept himself during this conflict aside until he was ranked to the rank of magister militum in 429.
-This was the junior rank of the two functions of comes et magister utriusque militiae, whose senior position was held by Felix, who was thus the most influential man in those years, and also a supporter of Galla Placidia.
+A new confrontation arose in 427, when a plot was hatched against Bonifatius.
+In response, he separated North Africa from the empire.
+This period is known as the Civil War of 427–429, in which Bonifatius and the commander-in-chief of the Roman army, Felix, opposed each other.
+The conflict ended when Galla Placidia was reconciled with Bonifatius.

+Aetius stayed aloof from this conflict until he was appointed to the rank of magister militum in 429.
+This was the junior of the two offices of comes et magister utriusque militiae; the senior office was held by Felix, who was thus the most influential man in those years and also a supporter of Galla Placidia.